Think before you post, especially if you’re looking for a job. It seems like common sense, right?

 It could very well be the candidate’s social media postings.
 Facebook, YouTube, Instagram, Twitter, and other social media pages are alluring, yet potential career-derailing sites.

-Know that most companies’ human resource departments now look at a candidate’s social media pages to get a better feel for their personalities, to see if they have a creative flair, to find out how well they communicate and to make sure they are up to the company’s standards.
+Most human resource departments look at a candidate’s social media pages to understand their personalities, see if they have a creative flair, find out how well they communicate, and to ensure the candidates are up to the company’s standards.
 While social media can help a candidate more often than not, it backfires.
-Many job applicants are behaving badly online and human resource managers are getting better at sniffing out problems.
+Many job applicants are misbehaving online, and human resource managers are getting better at sniffing out problems.

-Companies look for red flags including abhorrent behavior like public drinking, nudity, illegal drug use, partying, illicit sex, disrespectful comments, dishonesty as well as anything an employer may consider a clue of the candidate’s character.
-They, rightly or wrongly believe the candidate’s posts are a predictor of that candidate’s future conduct which could reflect badly on the potential employer.
+Companies look for red flags, including abhorrent behavior like public drinking, nudity, illegal drug use, partying, illicit sex, disrespectful comments, dishonesty as well as anything an employer may consider a clue of the candidate’s character.
+They, rightly or wrongly, believe the candidate’s posts are a predictor of that candidate’s future conduct, which could reflect poorly on the potential employer.

 You can limit who can view their social media pages.
-I recommend you make all of your pages completely private so only you can see your content.
-Even then you are not completely safe.
-If you are really concerned about deleting your pages.
-You’d be surprised how many companies employ individuals who can get around privacy blocks to reveal the hidden information.
+I recommend you make all of your pages utterly private so only you can see your content.
+Even then, you are not entirely safe.
+Many companies employ individuals who can get around privacy blocks to reveal hidden information.

-In order to avoid employer scrutiny, job seekers need to know how to shut down their social media sites well in advance of beginning the job search process.
-As long as you want to be employable, it would be wise to restrain your social-media posts so they don’t embarrass you or stop you from getting the job of your dreams.
+To avoid employer scrutiny, job seekers need to know how to shut down their social media sites well in advance of beginning the job search process.
+As long as you want to be employable, it would be wise to restrain your social-media posts, so they don’t embarrass you or stop you from getting the job of your dreams.
 It’s your future.